apache/aurora/docs/features/job-updates.md

 instruct the scheduler to completely abandon the job update and leave the job in the current (possibly partially-updated) state.

-For a configuration update, the Aurora Client calculates required changes by examining the current job config state and the new desired job config.
+For a configuration update, the Aurora Scheduler calculates required changes by examining the current job config state and the new desired job config.
 It then starts a *rolling batched update process* by going through every batch and performing these operations: